Rodrigoferrer/Rodrigoferrer/README.md

 Transitioning to Software Development with solid experience in SaaS sales and digital platform management.
 My background includes managing online auctions for several years, which sparked my interest in programming.

+I am currently developing an automated and secure auction platform as my final project.
+I am eager to participate in projects or companies that implement payment systems and user verification processes, always committed to enhancing the user experience in terms of functionality.

 * 🌍  I'm based in Uruguay
 * ✉️  You can contact me at [rodrigoferrer30@gmail.com](mailto:rodrigoferrer30@gmail.com)
 * 🧠  I'm learning .NET